sheepalx/CMPT371_A3_TrivialTrivia/README.md

 4. Start the game.
 5. Answer questions by selecting options.
 6. View round results and leaderboard updates.
-7. At the end of the game, view final winners.
+7. At the end of the game, view final winners and scores.
-8. Restart the game from the end screen.

 ---